Lecturer in Criminology; Learning and Teaching Co-ordinator for the School of Psychology

 Department of Violence Prevention, Trauma and Criminology

-Prior to moving into academia Jenna was a Fellow of the Chartered Institute of Legal executives and specialised in housing litigation law.
-One of Jenna's particular interests as a litigator was anti-social behaviour.
+Prior to moving into academia Jenna was a Fellow of the Chartered Institute of Legal Executives specialising in housing litigation law.

 - Master of Arts in Criminology